jonasbn/til/ruby/Ignore_in_git.md

 # Ignore in Git

-If you like me do not work with Ruby on a daily basis it can be hard to remember what is recommende to go under version control and what is not.
+If you like me do not work with Ruby on a daily basis it can be hard to remember what is recommended to go under version control and what is not.

 This is the canonical `gitignore` used by GitHub when setting up a new repository: